Menu

-Medicare and Medicaid fraud are very serious issues both on a statewide and federal level.
-Both forms of fraud are considered white collar crimes and charges may be lodged against consumers or providers of services.
 Medicare fraud was determined to cost taxpayers approximately $60 billion or about 10 percent of the annual budgeted amount while Medicaid fraud is estimated to cost about $14.4 billion or nearly five percent of the budgeted amount.
 Since the Affordable Care Act was enacted and government healthcare coverage costs increased, a large increase in healthcare fraud has occurred.

 As previously stated, both beneficiaries and providers can face charges of insurance fraud.
 Whether you are a medical care provider such as a physician, nurse, or medical billing employee; or you are a patient charged with fraud, you need to hire a Denver healthcare fraud lawyer immediately.